ujfalusi/sof-linux/Documentation/driver-api/soundwire/bra.rst

 start a BRA transfer for firmware download, then deal with all the "regular" read/writes in parallel with the command channel, and last to wait for the BRA transfers to complete.
 This would allow for a degree of overlap instead of a purely sequential solution.
-As a results, the BRA API must support async transfers and expose a separate wait function.
+As such, the BRA API must support async transfers and expose a separate wait function.

 Peripheral/bus interface
 ------------------------

-The bus interface for BPT/BRA is made of two functions
+The bus interface for BPT/BRA is made of two functions:

     - sdw_bpt_send_async(bpt_message)